lucidworks/mlockall-agent/README.txt

   $ java -Xms1024m -Xmx1024m -javaagent:lib/mlockall-agent.jar=optional -jar yourapp.jar

-The mlockall-agent.jar can also be run explicitly to provide a simple demo/test mode of wether mlockall() works on your system...
+The mlockall-agent.jar can also be run explicitly to provide a simple demo/test mode of whether mlockall() works on your system...

   $ less src/MLockAgent.java
   $ java -jar build/jar/mlockall-agent.jar